cvasseng/ThursUI/README.md

   * Slider
   * List Box
   * Checkbox
+  * Image Grid (useful for e.g. inventories in RPG's)
   * Window

 **Noteable features:**
-  * JSON-based skinning - no texture maps required
+  * JSON-based CSS-style skinning - no texture maps required (textures are of course supported)
   * Skins are animated - each UI state (such as active and hover) can be skinned separately, and Thurs will animate between them when the state changes
+  * Designed around signals/slots (powered by sigslot.h)
+  * Light on dependencies
   * Cross-platform
   * Liberally licensed (Simplified BSD for now, might switch to zlib)